leanderednael/notes/ai/biology.md

 ### DNA

 The DNA helix consists of Adenine, Thymine, Cytosine, Guanine.
-They take the shape of complementary / double strands, `(A-T, G-C)`, that turn "clockwise", 10 nucleotides per revolution.
+They take the shape of complementary / double strands, with reverse complements `(A-T, G-C)`, that turn "clockwise", 10 nucleotides per revolution.

 ### RNA

 Probably the ancestor of DNA.
-Serves as information messenger from DNA to protein.
+Serves as _information messenger from DNA to protein_.
-Single strand (A-U bond weaker than A-T): Adenine - Uracil (vs. Thymine), Guanine - Cytosine.
+Single strand (`A-U` bond weaker than `A-T`): Adenine - Uracil (vs. Thymine), Guanine - Cytosine.

 #### Functional RNA

 Importance of RNA as a molecule in its own right increasingly recognised (noncoding RNA).

+Also important in regulation (RNA silencing).

 ### [Proteins](https://www.edx.org/learn/biology/rice-university-proteins-biology-s-workforce)

-Proteins are _large polymers of 20 aminoacids_.
+_Large polymers of 20 aminoacids_.

 #### Basics